Kwik Shop: 1990s

-In 1999, Kwik Shop begins selling prepaid phone cards.
+In 1999, Kwik Shop began selling prepaid phone cards.

 2000-present

-In 2000, Kwik Shop partners with Dillons to offer Dillon Plus Shopper's Card-Fuel Discounts.
+In 2000, Kwik Shop partnered with Dillons to offer Dillon Plus Shopper's Card-Fuel Discounts.

 In 2001, Baker's gasoline discounts offered to Nebraska customers.

-In 2002, Kwik Shop starts the Kwik Shop/United Way Golf Challenge, an annual fund-raiser golf tournament with all proceeds going to the United Way.
+In 2002, Kwik Shop started the Kwik Shop/United Way Golf Challenge, an annual fund-raiser golf tournament with all proceeds going to the United Way.

-In 2004, Kroger launches New logo concept for all Kroger C-Stores.
-New Coffee Central was introduced company wide, and New Soda Central introduced company wide.
+In 2004, Kroger launched a new logo concept for all Kroger convenience stores.
+New Coffee Central was introduced companywide, and New Soda Central introduced companywide.

-In 2005, Store 730 in Newton, Kansas is opened, the first Kwik Shop store with new Kroger image.
+In 2005, Store 730 in Newton, Kansas opened and was the first Kwik Shop store with the new Kroger image.

-In 2007, Customer service is further improved with the implementation of scanning at all locations.
+In 2007, customer service was further improved with the implementation of scanning at all locations.

-And in 2008, Kwik Shop partners with Dillons to allow customers to electronically redeem Fuel Frenzy fuel discounts at all Wichita area Kwik Shop stores.
+And in 2008, Kwik Shop partnered with Dillons to allow customers to electronically redeem Fuel Frenzy fuel discounts at all Wichita-area Kwik Shop stores.

-In early February 2018, Kroger announced it had reached an agreement to sell its entire convenience-store portfolio including Kwik Shop to EG Group, for $2.15 billion.
+In early February 2018, Kroger announced it had reached an agreement to sell its entire convenience store portfolio including Kwik Shop to EG Group, for $2.15 billion.